 CBD has easily-controllable doses, whether you’re buying oils, capsules, or gummies.
 Gummies usually start at around 10mg of CBD per gummy and can contain up to about 30mg per gummy.
 Oils range from bottles with 1,000 ml to 5-6,000 ml.

 You can even include CBD in your favorite recipes!
 While you shouldn’t use it as cooking oil (it doesn’t tolerate heat very well), you can still include it in things like sauces, baked goods, garnishes, or salad dressings.
 Get yourself some CBD gummies for a tasty treat on-the-go or at home.
 You can find gummy worms, bears, and other varieties online with several flavors to choose from.
+If you are using CBD for the first time and unsure how much to take, check out this comprehensive CBD dosage guide.

 The Bottom Line